stidsborg/Cleipnir.ResilientFunctions/README.md

 ```

 #### Result:
-The resilient function created from the inner function returns either RResult or RResult<T>.
+The resilient function created from the inner function returns either Result or Result<T>.
 The Result-type allows determining if the invocation was successful, postponed or failed.
 Furthermore, if the invocation was successful then the return value can be extracted in the following way:
 ```csharp
 var result = await rFunc(“hello world”);
 var returnValue = result.EnsureSuccess();